babylonlabs-io/rollup-bsn-contracts/SPEC.md

 }
 ```

-**Finality Signature Message Format:**
+**Finality Signature Message Format:** The finality signature is computed over a
-The finality signature is computed over a message constructed as follows:
+message constructed as follows:
-1. Construct the message: `height || block_hash` (where `height` is encoded as 8 bytes in big-endian format)
+1. Construct the message: `height || block_hash` (where `height` is encoded as 8
-2. Apply SHA256 hash to the message: `message_hash = SHA256(height || block_hash)`
+bytes in big-endian format) 2.
+Apply SHA256 hash to the message: `message_hash =
+SHA256(height || block_hash)`
 3. Sign the message hash using EOTS with the public randomness

-**Expected Behavior:** Finality contracts MUST implement this handler with the following verification logic:
+**Expected Behaviour:** Finality contracts MUST implement this handler with the
+following verification logic:

-1. **Finality Provider Existence Check**: Verify that the finality provider exists and is not slashed by querying the Babylon Genesis chain through gRPC:
+1. **Finality Provider Existence Check**: Verify that the finality provider
+   exists and is not slashed by querying the Babylon Genesis chain through gRPC:
-   - Use `query_grpc` to call `/babylon.btcstkconsumer.v1.Query/FinalityProvider` with the `consumer_id` and `fp_pubkey_hex` parameters
+   - Use `query_grpc` to call `/babylon.btcstaking.v1.Query/FinalityProvider`
+     with the `bsn_id` parameters
    - Verify the response contains a valid finality provider
+   - Ensure the finality provider is associated with this BSN
-   - Ensure the finality provider has not been slashed (`slashed_babylon_height` and `slashed_btc_height` are both 0)
+   - Ensure the finality provider has not been slashed (`slashed_babylon_height`
+     and `slashed_btc_height` are both 0)

 2. **Duplicate Vote Check**: Check if an identical vote already exists:
    - Query finality signature state using key `(height, fp_pubkey_hex)`
-   - If the same signature exists for the same block hash, return success (duplicate vote)
+   - If the same signature exists for the same block hash, return success
+     (duplicate vote)
-   - If a different signature exists for the same height, proceed to equivocation handling
+   - If a different signature exists for the same height, proceed to
+     equivocation handling

-3. **Public Randomness Commitment Retrieval**: Find the public randomness commitment that covers the target height:
+3. **Public Randomness Commitment Retrieval**: Find the public randomness
+   commitment that covers the target height:
-   - Query public randomness commitment state to find commitment where `start_height <= height <= start_height + num_pub_rand - 1`
+   - Query public randomness commitment state to find commitment where
+     `start_height <= height <= start_height + num_pub_rand - 1`
-   - **BTC Timestamping Validation**: Ensure the commitment is timestamped by BTC by verifying that the commitment's epoch is less than or equal to the last finalized epoch
+   - **BTC Timestamping Validation**: Ensure the commitment is timestamped by
+     BTC by verifying that the commitment's epoch is less than or equal to the
+     last finalized epoch
    - Use the commitment for subsequent verification steps

 4. **Finality Signature Verification**:
    - Verify `height == pr_commit.start_height + proof.index`
    - Verify `proof.total == pr_commit.num_pub_rand`
-   - Verify the inclusion proof for the public randomness value against `pr_commit.commitment`
+   - Verify the inclusion proof for the public randomness value against
+     `pr_commit.commitment`
    - Verify the EOTS signature using:
      - Message: `SHA256(height || block_hash)` (in big-endian format)
      - Public randomness value and EOTS signature

-5. **Equivocation Detection and Handling**: Check if the finality provider has already voted for a different block at this height:
+5. **Equivocation Detection and Handling**: Check if the finality provider has
+   already voted for a different block at this height:
    - If existing signature differs from current block hash:
      - Extract the secret key using EOTS from the two different signatures
-     - Send `BabylonMsg::MsgEquivocationEvidence` to trigger slashing on Babylon Genesis
+     - Send `BabylonMsg::MsgEquivocationEvidence` to trigger slashing on Babylon
+       Genesis
      - Emit `slashed_finality_provider` event with extracted secret key

-6. **Storage Operations**: Store the finality signature and related data atomically:
+6. **Storage Operations**: Store the finality signature and related data
+   atomically:
-   - Use the `insert_finality_sig_and_signatory` helper function to perform all storage operations atomically
+   - Use the `insert_finality_sig_and_signatory` helper function to perform all
+     storage operations atomically
    - This function performs the following operations in sequence:
-     - Save finality signature using key `(height, fp_pubkey_hex)` (will override existing signature)
+     - Save finality signature using key `(height, fp_pubkey_hex)` (will
+       override existing signature)
-     - Add signatory to the set of signatories for the block using key `(height, block_hash)`
+     - Add signatory to the set of signatories for the block using key `(height,
+       block_hash)`
-     - Save public randomness value using key `(fp_pubkey_hex, height)` if this is the first vote for this height
+     - Save public randomness value using key `(fp_pubkey_hex, height)` if this
+       is the first vote for this height

 #### 4.5.3.
 SetEnabled (SHOULD)